Archive-42/FIREBASICS/NOTES/functions-samples/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report an issue with a specific sample
-title: '[BUG] in sample: '
+title: "[BUG] in sample: "
-labels: 'type: bug'
+labels: "type: bug"
-assignees: ''
+assignees: ""
 ---

 ### Which sample has a bug?